nickjj/ansible-playbooks/rails-basic/README.md

 Ansible version 1.6+ must be installed to use this playbook.

-`$ ansible-galaxy install nickjj.user nickjj.security nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.nginx nickjj.rails nickjj.pumacorn DavidWittman.redis`
+`$ ansible-galaxy install nickjj.user nickjj.security nickjj.postgres nickjj.ruby nickjj.nodejs nickjj.nginx nickjj.rails nickjj.pumacorn nickjj.monit DavidWittman.redis`

 If you get permission errors, run the command with `sudo`.
 If you get an errors saying you already have them then add `--force` to the end of the command.